Lower Right Back Pain: Causes and Treatment

 • Bowel and bladder problems

-Your internal organs such as your kidneys and appendix can sometimes cause pain that radiates to your lower back.
-Conditions that might cause this include:
+Conditions affecting internal organs, such as the kidneys and appendix, can sometimes cause pain that radiates to the lower back.

-Kidney stones are a common cause of non-spine-related back pain.
-Even a small kidney stone can be painful as it passes through the urinary tract.
+Kidney stones are another common kidney-related cause of non-spine-related back pain.
+Even a tiny kidney stone can be painful as it passes through the urinary tract.

 Due to the location of the kidneys, pain from kidney stones may be felt deep within the left or right side of the back, depending on which kidney is involved.
 The pain will typically be sharp.
 There may also be lower abdominal pain, pain with urination, and nausea or vomiting.